Buniga Forest Walk with the Batwa Pygmies – the First People of the Forest

 Discover the Rainforest through the Eyes of the Batwa People

 Buniga Forest Walk with the Batwa Pygmies is where members of the Batwa Community lead you through Buniga Forest showing you their ancient ways of hunting, gathering and living by leaving a low ecological footprint.
 The Batwa People have lived here for thousands of years and the Forest Walk, near Nkuringo and Rushaga, is a way in which they share their traditional ways of life and culture.

 Buniga Forest like many others such as Bwindi Impenetrable Forest was once inhabited by the Batwa people – they were the original people of the forest.

 As parks were formed(1991) they were evicted from their ancient dwelling, hunting and gathering places.
 Today they are a people who are without a home, and one could go further, a people who lost their identity, a people in transition, often marginalized by other people groups and yet they are the people that know forests such as Buniga, Bwindi Impenetrable Forest the best and the best are your guides through the magical forest of Buniga.
 The walk is a merging of nature and ancient culture and visitors are simply amazed by what they experience.

 The Forest itself is rich in floral diversity with species including Afro-Montane Plants such as the Giant Lobelia, there are Tree Ferns such as you have never seen before, the forest is filled with magical natural wonders.
 Primates, including chimpanzees, can be spotted here, bird species abound including many that are endemic to the area.

-On the Buniga Forest Walk with the Batwa Pygmies you will not miss much including the plants they used to gather, the barks, roots, berries, some of them for traditional medicine and some for food, something that even today is much relied on by the Batwa people.
-Other material in the forest was used to build huts, to make clothing and the like.
+On the Buniga Forest Walk with the Batwa Pygmies, you will not miss much including the plants they used to gather, the barks, roots, berries, some of them for traditional medicine and some for food, something that even today is much relied on by the Batwa people.
+Another material in the forest was used to build huts, to make clothing and the like.